sekodev/corona-docs/markdown/guide/basics/configSettings/index.markdown

 ## Dynamic Image Selection

-In addition to content scaling, Corona supports __dynamic image selection__.
-If you are developing an app for both normal and Retina/HD devices, you should not rely on Corona to simply scale one set of images across a wide array of screen resolutions.
+In addition to content scaling, CORONA_CORE_PRODUCT supports __dynamic image selection__.
+If you are developing an app for both normal and Retina/HD devices, you should not rely on CORONA_CORE_PRODUCT to simply scale one set of images across a wide array of screen resolutions.
 There are several issues related to this:

-1. If you design all of your images in low resolution and allow Corona to scale them up for Retina/HD devices, the images will appear blurry or pixelated.
+1. If you design all of your images in low resolution and allow CORONA_CORE_PRODUCT to scale them up for Retina/HD devices, the images will appear blurry or pixelated.
 Not only will this result in poor visual appearance, but it may cause the app to be rejected before it reaches the marketplace.

-2. In contrast, if you design all of your images for Retina/HD and allow Corona to scale them down for lower resolution devices, the larger images will require the same amount of texture memory on those devices.
+2. In contrast, if you design all of your images for Retina/HD and allow CORONA_CORE_PRODUCT to scale them down for lower resolution devices, the larger images will require the same amount of texture memory on those devices.
 This may adversely affect the performance of your app — or worse, those images will not appear if they exceed the maximum texture size on a device.

 The solution is to create __multiple versions__ of every image, tailored for two or three different resolutions, and name them according to the "image&nbsp;set" they belong to.
-On each device, Corona will automatically select images from the set that most closely matches the content area and scale.
+On each device, CORONA_CORE_PRODUCT will automatically select images from the set that most closely matches the content area and scale.

 <div class="guide-notebox-imp">
 <div class="notebox-title-imp">Important</div>